 Shop Easy Protein →Best Fiber Sources Ranked

 Not all high-fiber foods are created equal.
-The table below ranks common sources by total fiber per serving, along with their soluble and insoluble fiber split, so you can strategically build a diet that hits both your daily target and the right type balance.
+The table below ranks common sources by total fiber per serving and their soluble vs. insoluble split, so you can build a diet that complements your Easy Fiber serving.

 | Food | Serving | Total Fiber | Soluble | Insoluble |